swspafomdeqgh72/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals for the day and break them down into smaller tasks.
 Then, allocate time for each task during your planning phase.
 Doing this will ensure you have a clear plan and don't waste time trying to figure out what to do next.
 It will also help to allocate some buffer time in case something comes up unexpectedly.
  （116个字符）

+# 2024-02-13
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Always balance readability and performance in your pursuit of efficient software."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
+It's better to write code that's easy to understand and modify, then optimize specific parts based on measured performance data, rather than assuming where bottlenecks might be.
+This ensures a more sustainable and effective software development lifecycle.